skypanther/PiLit/nodes/readme.md

 * slinky -- LEDs light up, one-by-one, starting from end closest to the microcontroller towards the other end till the whole strip is on
 * slinky_backwards -- LEDs light up, one-by-one, starting from end furthest from the microcontroller towards the other end till the whole strip is on
 * bounce -- 3 LEDs light up, then move as a group to the other end with the rest of the LEDs all off.
 Once they reach the far end, they move back towards the beginning.
+* bounce_backwards -- Same as bounce, starting from opposite end
+* circle -- 3 LEDs light up, then move as a group to the other end with the rest of the LEDs all off.
+Once they reach the far end, they start over from the original end
+* circle_backwards -- Same as circle, starting from the opposite end
+* flash -- Whole strip lights up at full brightness, then fades to black
+* rainbow -- A moving, blended (continuous) rainbow pattern fills the entire strip (*see note*)
+* rainbow_stripes -- Like rainbow, but with discrete stripes of rainbow colors separated by black (*see note*)
+* ocean -- A moving, blended (continuous) pattern of blues, greens, and white fills the entire strip (*see note*)
+* stripes -- Multiple discrete stripes of a single color travel down the strip with black between
+* stripes_white -- Multiple discrete stripes of a single color travel down the strip with white between

+NOTE: You must supply a color parameter when using the rainbow, rainbow_stripes, and ocean animations even though that color will be ignored.
+Also note that the animations will move quite slowly at the default loop_delay time.
+Best effect will be achieved with a loop_delay between 1 - 10.

 **Examples (using command-line mosquitto tool)**